shashank3959/Gym/docs/tutorials/grpo-workplace-assistant-nemotron-nano-v2-9b-claude.md

 ![Validation Reward Plot](images/val_reward_placeholder.png)
 *Expected: Validation reward increasing from ~0.15 to ~0.5+ over the course of training.*

-### Measuring Real-World Improvement with BFCL v3
+### Measuring Real-World Improvement

 The Workplace Assistant environment's tool-calling tasks correlate with performance on the [Berkeley Function Calling Leaderboard (BFCL) v3](https://gorilla.cs.berkeley.edu/leaderboard.html) benchmark.
-To measure real-world improvement:

-1. **Before training**: Evaluate the base Nemotron Nano v2 9B model on BFCL v3
+To measure improvement, evaluate the Nemotron Nano v2 9B model on BFCL v3 before and after training and compare.
+You should observe measurable improvement in tool-calling accuracy
-2. **After training**: Evaluate your fine-tuned checkpoint on BFCL v3
-3. **Compare**: You should observe measurable improvement in tool-calling accuracy

-You can run BFCL v3 evaluations using [NeMo Evaluator](https://github.com/NVIDIA-NeMo/Evaluator), which supports BFCL v3 via the `nemo-skills` evaluation harness.

-See the [NeMo Evaluator documentation](https://github.com/NVIDIA-NeMo/Evaluator#-supported-benchmarks-and-evaluation-harnesses) for full setup instructions and supported benchmarks.
+You can run BFCL v3 evaluations using [NeMo Evaluator](https://github.com/NVIDIA-NeMo/Evaluator), which supports BFCL v3.
+See the [NeMo Evaluator docs](https://github.com/NVIDIA-NeMo/Evaluator#-supported-benchmarks-and-evaluation-harnesses) for full setup instructions and supported benchmarks.

 ---